 Disadvantages:

-• Requires a more advanced financial system.
+- It requires a more sophisticated financial system.

-• Can be more complex to prepare initially.
+- It is more complex to prepare initially.

-5. Transparency in ManagementManagement should be transparent and open about the budget with all departments to improve communication and coordination.
+- Management should be transparent and open about the budget with all departments to enhance communication and coordination.